 CG Animation Project Workflow

 We were tasked with creating a 100-second photorealistic 3D flythrough in 4K resolution.
-During the work, we also made 3D models of the chairs according to the specification sheet and created still 3D renderings for the mock board.
+During the work, we also made 3D models of the chairs according to the specification sheet and created 7 still 3D renderings for the mock board.
 You can see their previews below.

 The 3D visualizers used Autodesk 3ds Max, Adobe Photoshop, and Adobe After Effects.

-Wonder what the results we got and how?
+Want to look at all the results in Full-HD quality?
 Keep on reading, and find out the step-by-step process of CG interior video production.

 We needed to create a photorealistic 3D animation that would show viewers the renovated theater interior.
 The CG video had to feature the corridor, the up and downstairs areas, the main theater area, and highlight fixtures, wall features, the stage, and the suspended ceiling.